funkolab/nkp-apple/README.md

 ## Contributing

-Contributions are welcome!
+Contributions and feedback are welcome!
 Please feel free to submit a Pull Request.

 ## Support